 Becoming a Guardian in Florida

-In situations where a parent cannot sign a power of attorney appointing you as the guardian, Florida law offers recourse.
+Florida law offers recourse when a parent cannot sign a power of attorney appointing you as the guardian.
 You can petition the Court to be appointed as the legal guardian of your parent.
-However, under Florida law, for your petition to be successful, you must meet certain criteria prerequisites.
+However, under Florida law, you must meet certain criteria prerequisites for your petition to be successful.
 You, as the prospective guardian, must:

 - Be at least 18 years old